tfennelly/jenkins-js-samples/step-06-handlebars-templates/README.md

 ```

 Again, nothing visual changes from <a href="../../../tree/master/step-04-externalize-libs">step-04-externalize-libs</a> to this plugin.
-The only difference is in <a href="HOW-IT-WORKS.md">how it works</a>, specifically in how the default namespaced CSS is auto-loaded and used.
+The only difference is in <a href="HOW-IT-WORKS.md">how it works</a>, specifically in how the form content is rendered on the client-side
+using [Handlebars] templates.

 ## How it works